fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

 Configuration
 -------------

-Occasionally, your plugin may need system-level configuration that doesn't need its own API.
+Occasionally, your plugin may need system-level configuration that doesn’t need its own API.
 In this case, you can ask users to provide this configuration via their ``pretalx.cfg`` file.
 Ask them to put their configuration in a section with the title ``[plugin:your_plugin_name]``, which pretalx will then provide